S2O: Static to Openable Enhancement for Articulated 3D Objects: Experiments

 \subsection{Part segmentation}

-We evaluate the ability of different segmentation methods on how well they can detect and segment out openable parts.
+We compare how well different segmentation methods detect and segment openable parts, focusing on mesh segmentation performance in the main paper.
+In the supplement, we report results for evaluation directly on point clouds, and performance breakdown by part type.

-\mypara{Metrics.} Standard mesh segmentation metrics typically measure the overall class accuracy of the segmentation~\cite{lahav2020meshwalker}.
-As the base part dominates the mesh surface (i.e. most of the surface is not an openable part), it is possible to achieve a high accuracy by only predicting the base.
-We are mainly interested in correct segmentation of openable parts so we report the precision, recall and F1 scores based on matches at an IoU=0.5 threshold.
-We follow the metric computation strategy from prior work~\cite{jiang2022opd} to greedily match predicted parts to ground truth parts.
+\mypara{Metrics.} We report the precision, recall and F1 scores based on matches of predicted to ground-truth openable parts at an IoU=0.5 threshold based on triangle area.
+We follow the metric computation from prior work~\cite{jiang2022opd} to greedily match predicted parts to ground truth parts.
 In the main paper, we report P/R/F1 macro-averaged over objects, which gives us an estimate of the percentage of complete objects that are well-segmented and can be articulated for use.
-In the supplement, we report results micro-averaged over parts, and using other mesh segmentation metrics.
+The supplement reports results micro-averaged over parts, and discusses limitations of other mesh segmentation metrics.